PranshuRaj1/QA-Agent/qa_agent/README.md

 - Click **"Generate Selenium Script"**.
 - Copy the generated Python code and run it locally.

+## API Reference (`src/api.py`)
+The project now includes a REST API built with **FastAPI**, a modern, high-performance web framework for building APIs with Python.
+This allows you to integrate the QA Agent's capabilities into other workflows or applications.

+### Endpoints
+- **`POST /ingest`**: Uploads support documents and the target HTML file to build the knowledge base.
+- **`POST /generate-test-cases`**: Generates test cases based on a text requirement.
+- **`POST /generate-script`**: Generates a Selenium script for a specific test case.

 ## Included Assets
 - `assets/checkout.html`: The target e-shop checkout page.
 - `assets/product_specs.md`: Feature rules and specifications.